 What will I learn?

-The course concentrates on the creative process and development of individual responses through research, skills development, ideas generation and production, with the emphasis on developing your individual interests and creative ability in photography.
-It aims to challenge you through exciting briefs and live project opportunities.
-Practical sessions complemented by supporting theory will further extend your knowledge and provide relevant understanding of the contemporary creative industries.
-You will be taught by experienced and dedicated lecturers who are themselves creative practitioners with relevant professional experience, supported by technicians working in industry standard studios and workshops.
+This course aims to challenge you through exciting briefs and live project opportunities.
+Your practical sessions will be complemented by supporting theory to extend your knowledge about and understanding of the contemporary creative industries.
+You’ll be taught by experienced and dedicated lecturers who are creative practitioners themselves with relevant professional experience, and you’ll be supported by technicians working in industry standard studios and workshops.